What AI means To B2B Marketing Strategies

 • B2C messages are more personal and highly relevant to the individual.

-With all the differences between marketing to the B2B and B2C groups, it’s easy to see why their marketing automation needs differ as well.
+With all the differences between B2B vs B2C Marketing Automation, it’s easy to see why their marketing automation needs differ as well.

 • Communication channels.
 While both B2B and B2C businesses rely on email for marketing, the B2C use other channels as well.
 Text messaging, push notifications and retargeting are just a few examples.
 The B2C marketing automation solution needs to handle these additional channels.